 Every spoonful of this Turkey Taco Soup is brimming with flavor thanks to the ground turkey, beans, corn, and a perfectly seasoned broth.
-It’s a hearty and filling 30-minute soup that can easily be made on the stove or in a slow cooker for quick weeknight dinners or lazy weekends.
+It’s a hearty and filling 30 minute meal!

 - Tips for Best Results

 - What to Serve with Turkey Taco Soup?

 - How to Store and Reheat

 The best thing about this turkey taco soup (besides it being ridiculously tasty) is that it combines my two favorite things, turkey tacos and belly warming soup!
 It’s a healthy, hearty, and satisfying!